|

 name="quality" value="high" /><param name="wmode" value="transparent" /><param name="flashvars" value="EggId=904313&IsMS=0"

-/><param name="bgcolor" value="#ffffff" /></object>
+/><param name="bgcolor" value="#ffffff" /></object> Credits *Information

-taken from:
+taken from: *Images

 taken from wikipedia.org